sudomateo/website/content/gear/index.md

 I had a Blue Yeti previously and I didn't care for its mini USB connection and audio quality so I upgraded to the Shure SM7B.
 Honestly I didn't do much research here I just went with the microphone that was most popular with content creators on Twitch and YouTube.
-Perhaps I should have done more research since I had to buy a preamp to really get the most out of this microphone with my audio interface.
+Perhaps I should have done more research here since I ended up buying a Cloudlifter CL-1 and Focusrite Scarlett 2i2 (3rd Gen) to drive this microphone before swapping those out for the Rode Rodecaster Duo.

 ### Rode Rodecaster Duo

 [Link](https://rode.com/en-us/interfaces-and-mixers/rodecaster-series/rodecaster-duo)

-I replaced the Cloudlifter CL-1, the Focusrite Scarlett 2i2 (3rd Gen), and the Schiit Vali 2 with this Rodecaster Duo and I should have just bit the bullet up front and got this device way sooner.
+I replaced the Cloudlifter CL-1, Focusrite Scarlett 2i2 (3rd Gen), and Schiit Vali 2 with this Rodecaster Duo and I should have just bit the bullet up front and got this device way sooner.
 I have USB 1 plugged into my Windows workstation so that it gets access to 2 inputs and 2 outputs for separating general audio from background audio like Discord chat or music.
-Then I have USB 2 plugged into my secondary Linux computer to get 1 input and 1 output.
+Then I have USB 2 plugged into my Linux workstation to get 1 input and 1 output.
 This allows me to share my microphone and headphones with both computers without ever having to switch cables or connections.
 Love this thing!

 ### Beyerdynamic DT 990 Pro